JehandBrs/ML-project2-text-classification/README.md

 ## Other content of the repository

-In this repository you can find all the files summarising our exploratory work to get the best accuracy on our prediction.
+In this repository you can find all the notebooks summarising our exploratory work to get the best accuracy on our prediction.
+We decided for simplicity to create different notebooks as the preprocessing and text vectorization is different for the several techniques we tried.

 ### `preprocessing-pipeline.ipynb`